CMU-SAFARI/BLEND/test/README.md

 ## Finding Overlapping Reads

 We run each tool for finding overlapping reads for each dataset.
 We use 32 threads for each tool but you can easily change this number in the scripts we use below.
+We also provide the scripts to run the tools with [SLURM](https://slurm.schedmd.com/documentation.html).
+Please modify the `SLURM_OPTIONS` variable inside these scripts according to your system configuration.
+If you want to run the tools via SLURM, please use the corresponding scripts with the `_slurm.sh` prefix instead of the scripts we mention below.

 ### BLEND